Español English

 They are small cacti with a green epidermis and a solitary globose body that reach 5 cm (1.96") in diameter.
 They have tubers with round, woolly areoles with 12-20 white radial spines and 4 reddish central spines.
 The flowers are pink in color and appear at the apex of the cactus.

 Escobaria vivipara needs full sun exposure.
-They resist occasional frosts if the substrate is dry.
+It resists occasional frosts if the substrate is dry.

 The soil can be a mixture of 75% leaf mulch or heather soil and 25% siliceous sand.